scylladb/scylladb/README.md

 versions of the C++20 compiler and of many libraries to build.
-The document [HACKING.md](HACKING.md) includes detailed information on building and developing Scylla, but to get Scylla building quickly on (almost) any build machine, Scylla offers offers a [frozen toolchain](tools/toolchain/README.md), This is a pre-configured Docker image which includes recent versions of all the required compilers, libraries and build tools.
+The document [HACKING.md](HACKING.md) includes detailed information on building and developing Scylla, but to get Scylla building quickly on (almost) any build machine, Scylla offers a [frozen toolchain](tools/toolchain/README.md), This is a pre-configured Docker image which includes recent versions of all the required compilers, libraries and build tools.
 Using the frozen toolchain allows you to avoid changing anything in your build machine to meet Scylla's